 - To email your form, please scan the form into your computer and email it to EOP@mailbox.sc.edu.

 - Deliver your form in person to 1600 Hampton Street, Suite 805.

 Know Your Rights

-It is the policy of the university to enforce policies, which prohibit unlawful discrimination and harassment of students and employees based on:
+It is the policy of the university to enforce policies that prohibit unlawful discrimination and harassment of students and employees based on:

 - gender identity